sigsum/sigsum/doc/design.md

 A signer wants to make their key-usage transparent.
 Therefore, they sign a statement that sigsum logs accept.
 That statement encodes a checksum for some data.
-Minimal metadata must also be logged, such as the checksum's signature and a hash of the public verification key.
-A hash of the public verification key is configured in DNS as a TXT record to help log operators combat spam.
+Minimal metadata must also be logged, such as the checksum's signature and a hash of the public key.
+A hash of the public key is configured in DNS as a TXT record to help log operators combat spam.

 The signing party waits for their submission to be included in the log.
 When an